Private rent and house prices, UK: September 2024

 Price Index of Private Rents

-PIPR's statistics are available from January 2015 onwards on a monthly basis and uses January 2023 as the base year for indexing.
+PIPR's statistics are available from January 2015 onwards on a monthly basis, and use January 2023 as the base period for indexing.

-By chain-linking the IPHRP (pre-2015) and PIPR (2015 onward) indices together, we have published a full historical series for the UK, Great Britain, its countries and English regions.
+We have published a full Price Index of Private Rents, UK: historical series for the UK, Great Britain, its countries and English regions, by chain-linking the IPHRP (pre-2015) and PIPR (2015 onwards) indices together.
 Series begin in January 2005 for England, January 2009 for Wales, January 2011 for Scotland, and January 2015 for Northern Ireland and the UK.
 We advise caution when comparing pre-2015 trends with later estimates because of the methodology change in January 2015.

 Sources for Price Index of Private Rents

-The PIPR and the IPHRP use the same administrative rent price data.
+The PIPR and the IPHRP use the same administrative rents data.
 The PIPR also uses administrative property attributes data.
 More detail is available in our Quality assurance of administrative data used in the PIPR methodology.

 Data collection for Price Index of Private Rents